louie20041217/louie20041217/README.md

 ---

 # 🧑‍💻 **About Me**
-I’m an IT student who enjoys creating meaningful digital experiences.
+I’m an IT student passionate about building functional and clean digital experiences.
-My core focus is on **building functional and clean applications** through modern frameworks and good coding practices.
+I enjoy transforming ideas into user-friendly applications using modern tools and polished UI/UX design.

 ✨ *What describes me best:*
-- 🧠 Loves learning and exploring new tech
+- 🧠 Enjoys learning and exploring new technologies
-- 🛠️ Writes readable and maintainable code
+- 🛠️ Writes clean, readable, and maintainable code
-- 🎨 Values clean UI and intuitive UX
+- 🎨 Prioritizes intuitive and clean interface design
-- 🔍 Constantly improving and building useful projects
+- 🔍 Focused on consistency and improvement
-- 📘 Enjoys documenting workflows and creating organized systems
+- 🚀 Loves building projects with real-life impact

 ---